 Looking beyond mobile and app, what can Button offer Awin brands to improve their affiliate programs?

-Dennis: Outside of app stuff, we’re trying to build a dynamic and personalised affiliate ecosystem.
-Compared to social, display, and programmatic, whose currency is targeting and personalised ads, the affiliate channel has historically been fairly static, meaning it’s not uncommon for affiliates to get the same creative unit or offer.
+Dennis: Outside of app stuff, we’re trying to build a dynamic and personalized affiliate ecosystem.
+Compared to social, display, and programmatic - whose currency is targeting and personalized ads - the affiliate channel has historically been fairly static, meaning it’s not uncommon for affiliates to get the same creative unit or offer.
 Button’s latest product launch, Button Evolution, enables brands to target across publishers and offer dynamic offer rates to users.
 Best of all, these are compatible with all Awin brands regardless of whether they have an app or not.

-Long story short, we’re seeing that these tests raise affiliate conversations higher up in the organisation because affiliate teams can make data-driven decisions with the backing of their analytics teams.
+Long story short, we’re seeing that these tests raise affiliate conversations higher up in the organization because affiliate teams can make data-driven decisions with the backing of their analytics teams.

-You mentioned personalisation, can you expand on Button’s approach to personalisation?
+You mentioned personalization, can you expand on Button’s approach to personalization?

-Dennis: Personalisation means many different things in marketing based on the advertiser, organisation, channel, and so on.
-To Button, affiliate personalisation is moving away from static, one-to-one, “here’s a link, drive me some sales” partnerships.
-Much the same way programmatic has automated and refined CPM-based buying with audience matching, we believe personalisation will allow marketers to be smarter with their spend across publishers, which in turn will push the affiliate channel into the mainstream and win over budgets that are not as performance-oriented as affiliates.
+Dennis: Personalization means many different things in marketing based on the advertiser, organization, channel, and so on.
+To Button, affiliate personalization is moving away from static, one-to-one, “here’s a link, drive me some sales” partnerships.
+Much the same way programmatic has automated and refined CPM-based buying with audience matching, we believe personalization will allow marketers to be smarter with their spend across publishers, which in turn will push the affiliate channel into the mainstream and win over budgets that are not as performance-oriented as affiliates.

 A good example of this in the wild is seen in many rewards-based publishers.
 I see the same exact offers for cosmetics and back-to-school gear as my sister.
 I don’t have kids and I don’t wear makeup.
 At Button, we think by providing the right users with the right creatives at the right time, that would yield better engagement, sales, and satisfaction for customers, publishers and brands.

-Button's new personalisation solution presents each individual consumer with the most relevant offer through machine-learning-driven ranking to maximise the efficacy of every dollar spent by marketers.
-By modelling user preferences and past purchase behaviour, every customer is shown a unique experience leading to higher revenue and engagement.
-This product is built to directly integrate with brand CRMs so that first-party data from brands and advertisers can be used to enable precise, secure, and privacy-first targeting to yield never-before-seen capabilities and results in affiliate marketing.
+Button's new personalization solution presents each individual consumer with the most relevant offer through machine-learning-driven ranking to maximize the efficacy of every dollar spent by marketers.
+By modeling user preferences and past purchase behavior, every customer is shown a unique experience leading to higher revenue and engagement.
+This product is built to directly integrate with brand CRMs so first-party data from brands and advertisers can be used to enable precise, secure, and privacy-first targeting to yield never-before-seen capabilities and results in affiliate marketing.